AlexVCaron/mrHARDI/README.md

 > vagrant up

-This will create a new virtual machine with the specifications defined in the Vagrantfile at the root of the library, provisioned with all Magic Monkey's dependencies and libraries.
+This will create a new virtual machine with the specifications defined in the Vagrantfile at the root of the library, provisioned with all mrHARDI's dependencies and libraries.

 ### Running code

-Once the virtual machine up and running, the pipelines can be run using ssh and the right python interpreter containing Magic Monkey.
+Once the virtual machine up and running, the pipelines can be run using ssh and the right python interpreter containing mrHARDI.

 It can be found in a folder located alongside this Readme, *vm/python*, related to the folder */shared_python* on the virtual machine itself.